4 Money Truths I Wish I Knew in College

 There are so many scholarships out there.
 Be the person who finds out about and applies for the random scholarships that you qualify for, and actually win the money because no one else thought about applying for them.

-You can use apps like Scholly, developed by Christopher Gray, to help you find scholarships that are right for you.
+You can use apps like Scholly, to help you find scholarships that are right for you.

 Lack of Financial Skills